sst/guide/_chapters/save-changes-to-a-note.md

 }
 {% endhighlight %}

-And include our `s3Upload` helper method in the header so it looks like the following.
+{% include code-marker.html %} And include our `s3Upload` helper method in the header:

 {% highlight javascript %}
-import { invokeApig, s3Upload } from '../lib/awsLib.js';
+import { invokeApig, s3Upload } from '../libs/awsLib.js';
 {% endhighlight %}

 The code above is doing a couple of things that should be very similar to what we did in the `NewNote` container.

-1. If there is a file to upload we call `s3Upload` to upload it and give us the URL.
+1. If there is a file to upload we call `s3Upload` to upload it and return the URL.

 2. We save the note by making `PUT` request with the note object to `/notes/note_id` where we get the note_id from `this.props.params.id`.